 1. Preliminary checks

-To fix Xbox One S not fitting screen, there are a few general troubleshooting fixes you can use before trying anything else, such as turning off the console by holding down the Xbox button for ten seconds, then turn it back on by pressing the Xbox button on the console
+To fix Xbox One S is not fitting screen, there are a few general troubleshooting fixes you can use before trying anything else, such as turning off the console by holding down the Xbox button for ten seconds, then turning it back on by pressing the Xbox button on the console

-If the screen still won’t fit, turn on the TV and console, set the TV to the correct input signal and ensure the connection is secure.
+If the screen still won’t fit, turn on the TV and console, set the TV to the correct input signal, and ensure the connection is secure.

 Cold boot your console and turn it on again then reset display settings by first ejecting any disc in the console, press and hold down the Xbox button for five seconds to turn the console off, then press and hold the Xbox button and Eject button till you hear a beep on the console – one immediately, and another after 10 seconds.
-The power light will flash on just before the second beep, but hold still until the second beep occurs.
-This boots your console in low resolution mode.
+The power light will flash on just before the second beep but hold still until the second beep occurs.
+This boots your console in low-resolution mode.

 You can also connect your Xbox One S to a different TV or monitor and see if it helps.